aravshah/Automatic-Image-Morpher/README.md

 # Image-Morpher
 #### By: Arav Shah

+### Examples

+Some sample output gifs are available in the "static/output_images" folder.

+The coresponding input images can be found in the "static/ex_imgs" folder.

 ### Usage

 To use the image morpher, clone the github directory and run “website.py” in your terminal.
 Open a web browser and paste the link from the terminal into a new tab.
 From there, upload two square pictures (with file type: “.jpg,” “.jpeg,” or “.png”) and select the length of the gif you desire.
 Your resulting gif and input images will be displayed under a new url after about 3 minutes.
-You may then continue to use the image morpher and it will continue displaying all past results until you return to the home page.
+You may then continue to use the image morpher, and it will continue displaying all past results until the server is restarted.

 #### Notes:
 The image morpher will resize all input images to 224 by 224 pixels.
 Therefore, you must upload a square photo to avoid the image being distorted and the model being unable to make accurate key point predictions.
 As a result, your final gif will also be 224 by 224 pixels.